About the Weight Loss Timeline Predictor

 Is a 1000 calorie deficit safe?

-A 1000 calorie deficit is generally the maximum safe daily deficit recommended for most adults, leading to about 1 kg (2 lbs) of weight loss per week.
+A 1000 calorie deficit is the maximum safe daily deficit recommended for most adults, leading to about 1 kg (2 lbs) of weight loss per week.
 However, it's not suitable for everyone.
 Women should typically consume at least 1,200 calories daily, and men 1,500 calories daily.
-If a 1000 calorie deficit drops you below these minimums, it is unsafe and you should aim for a smaller deficit to prevent nutritional deficiencies and muscle loss.
+If a 1000 calorie deficit drops you below these minimums, you should aim for a smaller deficit to prevent nutritional deficiencies and muscle loss.

 Why did my weight loss timeline slow down?

-As you lose body mass, your Basal Metabolic Rate (BMR) decreases because smaller bodies require fewer calories to maintain themselves.
-This metabolic adaptation means the calorie intake that initially caused weight loss will eventually become your new maintenance level.
-To continue losing weight, you may need to periodically recalculate your TDEE and adjust your calorie intake or activity level.
+As you lose body mass, your Basal Metabolic Rate (BMR) drops because smaller bodies require fewer calories.
+The calorie intake that initially caused weight loss becomes your new maintenance level.
+To continue losing weight, you need to periodically recalculate your TDEE and adjust your calorie intake or activity level.

 How accurate is a weight loss timeline calculator?

-A weight loss calculator provides a mathematical estimate based on standard metabolic formulas (like the Mifflin-St Jeor equation).
+A weight loss calculator gives a mathematical estimate based on standard metabolic formulas.
 While accurate in theory, real-world weight loss is rarely perfectly linear.
-Factors like water retention, hormonal fluctuations, sleep quality, stress levels, and occasional deviations from your diet plan will all impact your actual timeline.
+Factors like water retention, hormonal fluctuations, sleep quality, stress levels, and diet plan deviations impact your actual timeline.

 About the Developer

 Hi, I'm Saim S., an independent developer building privacy-first health estimation tools.
-This predictor is based on the Mifflin-St Jeor equation for BMR and standardized metabolic models for fat loss.
+This predictor uses the Mifflin-St Jeor equation for BMR and standard metabolic models for fat loss.

 Data Privacy: All calculations happen securely in your browser.
 No personal health metrics or data are ever saved or transmitted.